NUTRITION

 Certain foods have unique properties that make them especially effective for managing stress.
 Let’s explore some of these foods and understand how they work on a biological level to reduce stress and promote a sense of calm and well-being.

-Nutrients That Help Alleviate Stress
+Nutrients That Support Stress Management

 Before diving into specific foods, it’s useful to know which nutrients are most beneficial for stress management: